Real Estate Assessment Lawyers in Pittsburgh

 Each county has a specific timeline for making challenges to property tax assessments.
 It is therefore important to act now to get the legal counsel you need.

-Give us a call at 866-273-1941 or complete our online form.
-We offer a free consultation and work on a contingency basis.
+Give us a call at (844) 383-0565 or complete our online form.
+Our Pittsburgh real estate assessment attorneys offer a free consultation and work on a contingency basis.
 This means that if your assessment is not lowered, there is no fee.